amitgupta7/azure-tf-vms/README.md

 ssh_credentials = "azuser/yourPasswordStringHere"
 ```
 ## Downloading SAI packages and running a cluster install
 Create a new pod and add the download url and license key to your `terraform.tfvars` file.
 The cloud init will download the packages to `/home/azuser` folder.
 The script will try and install the cluster.
 The cloud-init install output can be checked in `/var/log/cloud-init-output.log file`.
 No clean-up is performed, to allow manually installing the pods (if the script fails).
 Total runtime for the scripts to add the master and register the worker nodes is about 45 mins.
-The default `masterIP` is set to `10.0.2.21`.
+The default `masterIP` is set to `10.0.2.21` and is read from the `pod1` setting in the vm-map.
 ```hcl
 downloadurl  = "provide_installer_tar_url"
 licensekey   = "provide_license_key"